JorjaFox/library/content/posts/recaps/csi/recipe-for-murder.md

 ## Quotes

-**Brown:** Are you sure that in all your lifesaving efforts you didn't move her?
+**Warrick:** Are you sure that in all your lifesaving efforts you didn't move her?
 **Peddigrew** I'm telling you, I only checked for vitals.
-**Sidle:** It's okay, baby.
+**Sara:** It's okay, baby.

 - - -

 **Peddigrew** I'm going to hit the road ... baby.
-**Sidle:** _(grimaces)_ I'm sorry.
+**Sara:** _(grimaces)_ I'm sorry.

 - - -

 **Hodges:** Didn't beep you to say hi.
-**Sidle:** Glad to you're settling in, Hodges. ...
+**Sara:** Glad to you're settling in, Hodges. ...
 Stranger things have happened.
 If you weren't such a lab rat, you would know that.

 - - -

-**Sidle:** _(to Brown)_ You know, the more I see of this kind of stuff the less I picture you a gambler.
+**Sara:** _(to Brown)_ You know, the more I see of this kind of stuff the less I picture you a gambler.

 - - -

-**Sidle:** Bipolar girl meets a bipolar guy.
+**Sara:** Bipolar girl meets a bipolar guy.
 Together, they cut out their medication.
 She ends up committing suicide.

 - - -

-**Sidle:** Mr. And Mrs. Damen, there are five types of tears -- sorrow, regret, joy, fear and allergic reaction.
+**Sara:** Mr. And Mrs. Damen, there are five types of tears -- sorrow, regret, joy, fear and allergic reaction.
 The one thing that they have in common is DNA.